oroinc/documentation/admin_guide/record_mgmt_config/tag_management.rst

 From the Grid
 ^^^^^^^^^^^^^

-1. Within the grid, select the required entity and click |IcIcEditInline| in the Tags column.
+1. Within the grid, select the required entity and click |IcEditInline| in the Tags column.

    |